krystianpis/MMCSchool-TropicalParadise/readme.md

-# Website Project (MMC School course part 3) - by Krystian Pis/MMC School
+# Website Project based on Flexbox (MMC School course part 3) - by Krystian Pis/MMC School

 ## Purpose of this project